 Blueair Sense+ is a complete reversal of my above description of Blue Pure 121, 211 or 411.
 This guy has a flashy console which actually looks attractive.
 This model has won several awards for its design.
 It is WiFi enabled but resembles any desktop computer’s CPU to tell you frankly.
 But, it does look sophisticated and sober.
 If you don’t like the all black color then there are six other colors to choose from.
 That’s the most variety I’ve seen ever in choice of an air purifier!
 The air purifier is all metal casing except for the top and bottom.

 Coming to its Alexa compatibility.
 With Alexa, you can give voice instructions to your Blueair Sense+ should you purchase it.
-I personally dislike Alexa n all.
+I personally dislike Alexa and similar techs.
 Humans have already become so lazy and then this!
-Just move a bit rather than becoming potatoes ourselves.
+True, these do provide convenience and are exciting to you for the initial few times.
 Just for your knowledge its APP is called Blueair Friend.

 The installation is quite straightforward.
 Its a plug and use device.
 You need to first download and install the Blueair Friend APP to use the air purifier.

 My one reason of not buying this air purifier was its low coverage area.
 My requirement was to find one which could cater to over 350 sq.ft. (the size of my drawing room).
 Blueair Sense+ is suited for small rooms only.
 Anything over 186 sq.
 Ft. room area and it would not be able to do full justice.
 Its ACH (air changes per hour) for this area is 5 (only in a 186 sq.
 Ft. room with 8 ft. ceiling).
 In simpler terms it means that it purifies the entire air in the room in 12 minutes.
 The ACH halves to 2.5 if the air purifier is used in a 372 sq.
 Ft.
 Room.

 Its CADR is not very impressive and hovers around 250.